 Methods for Diagnosis:

-Culture: Colonies of Sprothrix schenckii grow rapidly (3-5 days) and may be mistaken with yeast colonies.
-On further incubation these colonies become membranous, wrinkled, dark brown or black in color.
+Colonies of Sprothrix schenckii grow rapidly (3-5 days) and maybe mistaken with yeast colonies.
+On further incubation, these colonies become membranous, wrinkled, dark brown, or black in color.
 The consistency of the colony may be leathery.
-If the culture is incubated at 37°C Sprothrix schenckii colony transforms to a soft, cream colored to white yeast like colony (dimorphism).
+If the culture is incubated at 37°C Sprothrix schenckii colony transforms into a soft, cream-colored white yeast-like colony (dimorphism).
 Conversion from mold form to yeast form takes place within 1-5 days.

 Microscopy from the culture

-The hyphae of Sprothrix schenckii are delicate, septate and branching.
-Flowerette arrangement of conidia (single celled conidia borne in clusters from the tip of single conidiophore) is seen.
-If the yeast like colony is taken form plate cultured at 37°C singly or multiply budding oval or elongate, cigar-shaped yeast cells are seen.
+The hyphae of Sprothrix schenckii are delicate, septate, and branching.
+Flowerette arrangement of conidia (single-celled conidia borne in clusters from the tip of single conidiophore) is seen.
+If the yeast-like colony is taken from a plate cultured at 37°C singly or multiply budding oval or elongate, cigar-shaped yeast cells are seen.